lidofinance/dual-governance/docs/specification.md

 #### Preconditions

-- The `unstETHIds` array length MUST be greater than zero.
+- The `unstETHIds` array MUST NOT be empty.
 - The `Escrow` instance MUST be in the `RageQuitEscrow` state.
 - The rage quit process MUST be completed, including the expiration of the `RageQuitExtensionPeriod` duration.
 - The `RageQuitEthWithdrawalsDelay` period MUST be elapsed after the expiration of the `RageQuitExtensionPeriod` duration.